-- Make the appointment.
+- ➤ Make the appointment.
 Contact the legislator's local district office.
 Be persistent.
 Ask for an hour, but accept less if necessary.
 If you cannot get a meeting with the legislator, ask to meet with the district director.
 They are often extremely well versed about everything going on in a district and in the legislature.
 At the very least, make sure that your visit is scheduled with someone involved in legislation and not solely in constituent services.
-Your visit will still be noted and remembered. - Confirm.
+Your visit will still be noted and remembered. - ➤ Confirm.
 Send the legislator and staff a message confirming the appointment, mentioning the topics you will discuss.
-(Do not send a copy of the "Questions," "Background," or the "Legislative Interview Report Form" sections of this kit that will be available on December 1.) - Set a team prep meeting.
+(Do not send a copy of the questions that you plan to ask.) - > Set a team prep meeting.
 Brief the members of the team on interview etiquette, determine the role each member will take, and discuss each participant's responsibilities as an interview team member.
-If your team includes members of historically underrepresented communities, please ensure that other members step back to provide an opportunity for that voice and perspective to be heard. - > Make introductions.
-Lead off the introductions at the start of the interview and invite League members to introduce themselves. - Watch the clock.
+If your team includes members of historically underrepresented communities, please ensure that other members step back to provide an opportunity for that voice and perspective to be heard. - ➤ Make introductions.
+Lead off the introductions at the start of the interview and invite League members to introduce themselves. - ➤ Watch the clock.
 Pace the interview and tactfully keep everyone (including the legislator) on the subject.
-You will know in advance how much time the legislator has agreed to spend with you, and allot an appropriate amount of time to each question. - Send a thank you.
+You will know in advance how much time the legislator has agreed to spend with you, and allot an appropriate amount of time to each question. - > Send a thank you.
 Write a follow-up thank you after the interview.
 A thank you note gives you an opportunity to underscore points made at the interview, answer any questions you were not sure about, or send a League publication you may have referred to during the course of the interview.